mcjojos/shortest-path/README.md

 ### FUTURE TODO
 In future releases make the input file name either a single file or a directory.
 In the later case it should parse every .csv file inside the directory and run and produce some results for every single file of the directory.
+Also implement the possibility to instantiate the application without input files, just by passing the paths as a string object.

 ENJOY!